silentdance/ram/intl.en-US/Best Practices/Use RAM to authorize applications to access Alibaba Cloud resources.md

         ```

     -   If the applications use an Alibaba Cloud SDK, the Alibaba Cloud SDK can obtain the STS token of the RAM role from the ECS instance metadata, and you do not need to configure any access key-related information in the SDK.

-        For more information, see [Configure a RAM role to access ECS instances without using an access key](../../../../intl.en-US//Configure RamRole to achieve non-AK access to ECS instances.md#).

     **Note:** The applications can access Alibaba Cloud APIs when the temporary STS token is within the validity period.
 The STS token usually expires after one hour.
 ECS automatically refreshes the STS token before it expires.

 9. The applications use the STS token to access Alibaba Cloud APIs.